noresources/ns-php-sql/README.md

 Timestamp must follow the ISO 8601 format with the following restrictions

 * The midnight notation 24:00 is not supported
+* Fractional time is only accepted for seconds